 India's Panacea Biotec jumps 9% on manufacturing licence for Sputnik V vaccine

-BENGALURU, July 5 (Reuters) - Shares of India's Panacea Biotec Ltd (PNCA.NS) climbed as much as 9% in early trade on Monday, a day after the biotech company said it had received a manufacturing licence for the Sputnik V vaccine.
+BENGALURU (Reuters) - Shares of India’s Panacea Biotec Ltd climbed as much as 9% in early trade on Monday, a day after the biotech company said it had received a manufacturing licence for the Sputnik V vaccine.

 India has shifted its focus to mass immunisations as experts warn of a looming third wave of the coronavirus pandemic as the country slowly reopens and a new variant, locally called the Delta Plus, emerges.